SHTOOLS/SHTOOLS/docs/pages/mydoc/pydoc/pyshread.md

 ## Parameters

 `filename` : str
-:   Filename containing the text-formatted spherical harmonic coefficients.
+:   File name or URL that contains the text-formatted spherical harmonic coefficients. filename will be treated as a URL if it starts with 'http://', 'https://', or 'ftp://'.

 `lmax` : int, optional, default = None
 :   The maximum spherical harmonic degree to read from the file.
 The default is to read the entire file.